-Five directors, elected by voters to serve respective divisions, set the District’s ordinances, policies, taxes, and rates for service.
-Members of the Board of Directors serve four-year terms of office.
+Five board of directors, elected by voters to serve respective divisions, set the District’s ordinances, policies, taxes, and rates for service.
+Members of the board serve four-year terms of office.

-The Board of Directors typically meets in open public session on the first Wednesday of each month at 3:30 p.m. at District headquarters.
+The board of directors typically meets in an open public session on the first Wednesday of each month at 3:30 p.m. at District headquarters.
 The public is welcome to attend these meetings.

-The District provides water service to customers within 125.5 square miles of southeastern San Diego County, California.
-Its facilities serve the water, recycled water, and the sewer needs of customers residing in the communities of Spring Valley, La Presa, Rancho San Diego, Jamul, eastern Chula Vista, and eastern Otay Mesa along the international border with Mexico.
+The District provides water service to customers within roughly 125 square miles of southeastern San Diego County, California.
+Its facilities serve the water, recycled water, and sewer needs of customers residing in the communities of eastern Chula Vista, Bonita, Jamul, Spring Valley, Rancho San Diego, unincorporated areas of El Cajon and La Mesa, and eastern Otay Mesa along the international border with Mexico.